 We call this approach identity marketing.
-Brands create personalized offers for consumer tribes based on their deep-seated attributes, and consumers respond enthusiastically because they feel recognized and respected.
+Brands create personalized offers for consumer communities based on their deep-seated attributes, and consumers respond enthusiastically because they feel recognized and respected.

 Identity marketing is a game-changer, as it launches a more meaningful brand relationship.
 When consumers feel a personalized offer rewards them for who they are, they don’t just redeem it, they evangelize it.
 For example, 71% of teachers who receive a personalized offer would tell a colleague about it.

 It’s easy to see why.
-Unlike customer segments, who share only a recent purchase in common, consumer tribes are deeply connected.
+Unlike customer segments, who share only a recent purchase in common, consumer communities are deeply connected.
 Two thirds (66%) of the military community say knowing someone in the military creates an immediate bond.
-It’s a remarkable dynamic: members of a consumer tribe hold each other in high regard, even if they haven’t met.
+It’s a remarkable dynamic: members of a consumer community hold each other in high regard, even if they haven’t met.

 Identity marketing is effective because it plugs a brand into these powerful networks.
-Brands that support consumer tribes get noticed.
-And because consumer tribes care about each other, when a good thing comes their way, they share it.
+Brands that support consumer communities get noticed.
+And because consumer communities care about each other, when a good thing comes their way, they share it.